ntropy-esa/biochar-systems-dev/README.md

 From the git command line, we can push the changes we made locally onto the remote (online github repository), so that others can have access to the updates.

-- Install git (from Software Center on a KTH laptop, or from https://gitforwindows.org/)
+- Install git (from Software Center on a KTH laptop, or from https://gitforwindows.org/).
+ALTERNATIVELY: use Github Desktop app.
 - Make a github account (https://github.com/) & ask to access this repository as editor from another person in the project

 ### 3. A nice text editor